section-engineering-education/engineering-education/content/articles/support-vector-regression-in-python/index.md

 ### Introduction to support vector regression
 #### Understanding linear regression
-To understand how the SVR model works, let's first recap what a  simple linear regression is.
+To understand how the SVR model works, let's first recap simple linear regression.

 In [linear regression](https://en.wikipedia.org/wiki/Linear_regression), the goal is usually to fit a regression line to the data such that the error due to deviation is minimal.